Unemployment Insurance Tax (FUTA/SUTA): Florida

 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Vicki M. Lambert, The Payroll Advisor

-- Related corporations with employees performing services for them simultaneously may apply to the state Department of Revenue for authorization to use a common paymaster arrangement.
-This allows one of the related corporations to report and pay unemployment tax, instead of each corporation reporting separately, for the period of concurrent employment.
+- Related corporations with employees performing services for them simultaneously may apply to the state Department of Revenue (DOR) for authorization to use a common paymaster arrangement.
+This allows one of the related corporations to report and pay RAB tax, instead of each corporation reporting separately, for the period of concurrent employment.
 See Joint or Combined Accounts.

 - An employer's account will not be relieved of charges for overpayments resulting from the employer's failure to properly respond to requests for information about benefit claims.
 See Benefit Overpayments.

 - If an employer conducts business in more than one location in Florida it must complete and submit a Multiple Worksite Report (BLS-3020) on a quarterly basis.
 See Multiple Worksite Reporting.